 NO, T.C.
 Williams High was integrated in 1965.
-Now remember a large part of this movie was about the integration of the school in 1971 and how the team came together, breaking through racial strife – simply not true.
+Now, remember a large part of this movie was about the integration of the school in 1971 and how the team came together, breaking through racial strife – simply not true.

-In a Washington Post article, Bill Yoast’s friend Patrick Welsh stated on the movie’s position on the racial tension at the school that “My friend Bill Yoast … told me Disney had taken liberties with the facts, suggesting an overheated atmosphere of racial animosities and fears at the school and in the community that just hadn’t existed.”
+In a Washington Post article, Bill Yoast’s friend Patrick Welsh stated about the movie’s position on the racial tension at the school “My friend Bill Yoast … told me Disney had taken liberties with the facts, suggesting an overheated atmosphere of racial animosities and fears at the school and in the community that just hadn’t existed.”